|photo by Alice Lum|

 “Wherever you find booze you’ll find the devil backing it up with all the canister hell can produce and I’m ready to fight it anywhere.
 The Lord’s battles must be fought wherever booze is entrenched,” he was quoted in The Evening World.

 Three years later the conflict was still raging.
-On January 28, 1918 William Jennings Bryan appeared as a “surprise speaker” and he pulled no punches regarding his disdain of the press in its opposition to prohibition.
+On January 28, 1918 William Jennings Bryant appeared as a “surprise speaker” and he pulled no punches regarding his disdain of the press in its opposition to prohibition.

 “The New York newspapers are the center of the opposition to prohibition in this country.
 An editorial in one of them is like getting a whiff of a whiskey bottle.”